maro14/foodie-backend/README.md

 Explain how to use your application.
 Provide examples of how users can interact with the API and any necessary authentication details.

-## API Endpoints

-List all the available API endpoints and their descriptions.
-Provide details on the expected request and response format for each endpoint.

-Example:

-- `GET /api/items`: Get a list of all items.
-- `GET /api/items/:id`: Get details of a specific item by ID.
-- `POST /api/items`: Add a new item (authentication required).
-- `PUT /api/items/:id`: Update an existing item by ID (authentication required).
-- `DELETE /api/items/:id`: Delete an item by ID (authentication required).

 ## Authentication

 Explain how the authentication works in your project.
 If you're using JWT, mention how users can obtain a token and include it in the request headers for authenticated routes.